Welcome to the The Fish Sniffer Website.. Please register now.

 Written By: FishSniffer Staff

-The NorCal Trout Anglers Challenge (NTAC) created quite a stir in the Norcal trout fishing scene this fall when a lucky trout angler fishing the NTAC event at San Pablo Reservoir took home an awesome Klamath Boat complete with motor.
-Now they’ve made an even bigger splash with the announcement of a unique and expanded trout fishing tournament tour for 2014!
+The NorCal Trout Anglers Challenge (NTAC) created quite a stir in the Norcal trout fishing scene last fall when lucky trout angler Kyle Burrows, fishing the Tournament of Champions event at Collins Lake took home an awesome Klamath Boat complete with motor.

-Before we get into dates and locations, I should speak a bit about the NorCal Trout Anglers Challenge for the folks out there that haven’t heard about it.
+But before we get into dates and locations, we need to should speak a bit about the NorCal Trout Anglers Challenge for the folks out there that haven’t heard about it.

 As if those prizes weren’t exciting enough, the NTAC season will end with a Tournament of Champions shootout where the overall winner will take home a fully rigged Klamath Boat complete with motor and trailer!